 00:58:27 but what would happen if the sun rose in the West and you are sometimes led into pathways that are quite interesting

-00:58:34 and sometimes you're led to go nuts right you know yeah both work yes what about the other disciplines No In particular
+00:58:34 and sometimes you're led to go nuts. right you know yeah. both work. yes what about the other disciplines you know In particular

 00:58:41 if you think about invention

-00:58:43 or something creativity I also naturally think about the arts you think about the arts Yes And they of course operate
+00:58:43 of something creativity I also naturally think about the arts. you think about the arts Yes And they of course operate

 00:58:51 in a somewhat different way